dinanathsj29/unix-tutorial-for-beginners/README.md

 1.3.
 Popular Operating System
 ---------------------

-Here are some popular and widely used Operating Systems (OS) - Some popular Operating Systems include:
+**Here are some popular and widely used Operating Systems (OS) - Some popular Operating Systems include**:

 - Unix
 - DOS
 - Microsoft Windows